Program Contact: Elena Bertozzi 203-582-7998

 - 3

-Students wishing to take courses from the above list must complete any prerequisites required by individual departments/programs or schools.
+Students wishing to take courses from this list must complete any prerequisites required by individual departments/programs or schools.

 Elective substitutions are permitted with prior approval of the program director.